Overview of the Rheingau & Rhineland Palatinate

 The baths was the second largest bath complex in the Roman Empire.
 The building was furnished with marble, works of art, and had several pools - some of them heated.
 It offered wellness and relaxation and was in operation until the 5th century.

-The reconstruction illustration at the visitor walkway introduces you to what you can imagine Roman Baths complexes looked like in the past.
+The reconstruction illustration at the visitor walkway introduces you to what you can imagine Roman Bath complexes looked like in the past.
 They consisted of cultural centers, libraries, restaurants, shops and beauty salons.

 Imperial Baths